gopal-sakshi/testing_backend/oo_javascript/7_nodeJs/https/readMe.md

 - the trust comes from being signed by a Certificate Authority that EVERYONE trusts
 - Mozilla firefox browser ===> has 168 certificates
     https://emudhra.com/ is one of them            ====> it is largest cetifying authority in India

+CA-signed certificate
+- A reputable third-party certificate authority (CA) issues a certificate they wont willy-nilly issue certificate... they verfiy domain ownership, legal business documents, other technical aspects
+- only then, 3rd party CA issues a certificate
 ----------------------------------------------------------------------------------------------------------

+HTTP vs HTTPS
+- encryption1
+    Private key: This key is available on the web server.
+It decrypts the information which is encrypted by the public key.
+    Public key: This key is available to everyone.
+It converts the data into an encrypted form see open-ssl.txt
+- encryption2
+    The HTTPS protocol is secured due to the SSL protocol.
+    The SSL protocol encrypts the data which the client transmits to the server.
+    If someone tries to steal the information which is being communicated between the client and the server then he/she would not be able to understand due to the encryption
+- The speed of HTTP is faster than the HTTPS as the HTTPS contains SSL protocol, while HTTPS does not contain an SSL protocol
+- The HTTP transmits the data over port number 80, whereas the HTTPS transmits the data over 443 port number
+- SEO Advantages
+    The SEO advantages are provided to those websites that use HTTPS as GOOGLE gives the preferences to those websites that use HTTPS rather than the websites that use HTTP